-In this day and age of corporate job lay offs, small business start ups are on the rise.
-Business insurance is part of the planning that goes into opening a start up company.
+In this day and age of corporate job layoffs, small business start-ups are on the rise.
+Business insurance is part of the planning that goes into opening a start-up company.

 It’s normal to have questions regarding the type of coverage your business requires.
 Commercial business insurance covers a broad spectrum of protection that includes your property, you and your employees, and your liability.
-With a start up, it’s possible as the owner you have personal assets on the line.
+With a start-up, it’s possible as the owner you have personal assets on the line.

 As you begin to understand and put the pieces together, it is important to remember the ultimate goal is to make sure you are never underinsured or exposed in the event of an incident or disaster.
 Let’s look at the basics of small business insurance.

 Small business property insurance will cover losses to your building, and the property housed in it.
-The computer and phone systems, furniture, finished goods, as well as carpeting, lighting fixtures and supplies will be covered.
-There are two options, either actual cash value, which is purchase price less depreciation, or the replacement cost of the item.
+The computer and phone systems, furniture, finished goods, as well as carpeting, lighting fixtures, and supplies will be covered.
+There are two options, either actual cash value, which is the purchase price less depreciation, or the replacement cost of the item.
 Discuss these differences in more detail with your agent.